Applications for 2019 Island Fellows and 2019 Island Fellow Host Sites are now being accepted!

 Island Fellow Benefits

-Each Fellow receives a stipend of $15,000, plus rent and utilities.
+Each Fellow receives a stipend of $18,000, plus rent and utilities, health insurance, paid vacation days and other benefits.
 The Institute also provides reimbursement for approved work-related expenses, access to a professional development fund, and offers to offset part of the cost of a new laptop for first year Fellows.

-In addition to the application form, the following are required:
+In addition to the application form, which will be accessible via a link on this page during the open application period, the following are required:

 - An unofficial copy of your transcripts of complete undergraduate and graduate records